 There is no formal audition as such; we welcome singers (or prospective singers!) of all abilities and levels of experience.
 Usually you will be the best judge as to whether singing in a male voice choir such as ours is what you are looking for.

 If you decide to stay with us Our Musical Director will usually give you a short, informal voice test to ensure that you are in the right section for your voice.
 Then you will be welcomed as a full member and presented with a 'welcome pack' with all the information you need about the choir, how it is run, and what is expected of you as a member.

 Is there a membership subscription

-Members pay an annual subscription, which is currently (2012/13) £99.
-This becomes due in September each year and can be paid as a single payment, in half-yearly instalments or by nine monthly Standing Order payments of £11.
+Members pay an annual subscription, which is currently (2016/17) £144.
+This becomes due in September each year and can be paid as a single payment or by six monthly Standing Order payments.
 The subscription includes the cost of all music copies and the choir concert uniform, issued on payment of an additional deposit.
 Music and uniform remain the property of the choir and are returnable in the event of you ceasing your membership.

 What is the choir uniform?

 The uniform consists of Navy blue blazer with choir badge, grey trousers, tie, all supplied through the choir and included as above.
 You will be measured and issued with these once you are ready to perform with the choir in concert.
 In addition you will be asked to wear a long-sleeve white shirt, black socks and black shoes, provided by yourself.
 In the summer the choir sometimes performs without jackets in white short-sleeve shirts embroidered with the choir badge.
 These can be purchased from the choir.